Donnie Smith

-Donald W. Smith (born December 7, 1990) is an American retired soccer player who previously played as a left back for the New England Revolution of MLS and the Charlotte Independence of the USL Championship.
+Donald W. Smith (born December 7, 1990) is an American retired soccer player who played as a left back for the New England Revolution of MLS and the Charlotte Independence of the USL Championship.

 Career

 Charlotte 49ers

+Smith attended Charlotte Catholic High School in Charlotte, North Carolina before playing at UNC-Charlotte.
 As a four-year player at Charlotte, Smith scored 18 goals with 10 assists in 82 appearances (45 starts) for the 49ers.
 From 2010 to 2012, Smith was named to the Atlantic-10 All-Conference team and in 2012 was named the Conference Midfielder of the Year.
 In 2011, Smith helped propel Charlotte to a runner-up finish in the NCAA Division I Men's Soccer Championship.
 He was named to the College Cup All-Tournament team after playing a key role in the 49ers run to the College Cup Championship game.

 New England Revolution

 Smith was selected as the first pick in the 2nd round of the 2013 MLS SuperDraft and 21st pick overall by the New England Revolution on January 17, 2013.
 On March 9, 2013, Smith officially made his Major League Soccer debut for the Revolution in their match against the Chicago Fire.

 Re-signed with the Revs on January 13, 2014.